IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

 ### Help

-Anywhere within Cognitive Architect you can navigate to the appropriate section of this User Guide via the keyboard short-cut (**F1** or **fn-F1**)!
+Anywhere within the tool you can navigate to the appropriate section of this User Guide via the keyboard short-cut (**F1** or **fn-F1**)!

-Getting started with IBM Architect Assistant, Community Edition involves authoring a new or existing architecture.
+Getting started with IBM IT Architect Assistant, Community Edition involves authoring a new or existing architecture.
 As a single-user environment, the only available assets are those that you author and those that you download and import.

 One source for content to import are the reference architectures and reference solutions published on [IBM Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures).
 You are strongly encouraged to work through the [self-paced tutorial](./Self-Guided%20Tutorial/Getting%20Started%20with%20IT%20Architect%20Assistant.md) which has you download an architecture from this site and install it into your local workspace.